 What's New at Calaveras Dam?

 Construction began in 2011 to build a new earth and rock fill dam adjacent to the existing dam.
 To date, the Contractor has moved over six million cubic yards of earth and rock materials and started to construct the new dam.
 Crews have constructed a new shaft and five adits (tunnels) which connect outlet pipelines to the reservoir.
 We have completed grouting operations on the right abutment and continue grouting on the left abutment.
-Completion of the new spillway is expected sometime in Spring 2016.
+The new spillway was completed in Spring 2016.
 A new 78 inch diameter pipe has been installed and encased in concrete, which will be connected to existing lines to deliver water.
 Dam embankment work is scheduled to begin in late 2016.
-As of June 2016, the project is over 75% complete.
+As of August 2016, the project is over 77% complete.

 Team members celebrate completion of the new spillway in April 2016

 Check out our time lapse video of our construction progress.